Adaptive-DigitalTwin/Machine-Learning-for-Maintaining-Digital-Twin-for-Online-Prediction/README.md

 For different years span the experiment would be repeated given in files _'Parameter_CA00_CB00.mlx_', _'Parameter_CA05_CB05'_,..... .

-With the pool of data collected with above experimentation, the similar experiment will be performed but with additional parameters.
+With the pool of data collected with above experimentation, the similar experiment will be performed but with additional parameters (3 parameters situation).

-This experiment related procedure are already described into the thesis chapter, and also in the MATLAB 'main.mlx' file.

 #### Note:
 This experiment utilises the Cathodic-Protection (CP) Model which is constructed using the BEASY software  (V21).
 As a result, the data types primarily pertain to the CP model.

+The experiment related procedure are already described into the thesis chapter, and also in the MATLAB 'main.mlx' file.

 ## Usage

 To run the code, first provide the necessary inputs into the 'main.mlx' file associated with the following variables:

 - `parameters`: A cell array of strings that contains the names of the parameters of interest.
+- `years` : The multiple years notation are provided to retrieve the above mentioned pool data from already performed experiments.
+The folder location should be matched as suggested in the file 'main.mlx'
 - `calibration_data_type`: A cell array of strings that contains the types of calibration data (for example the array could contain one or few of from these: 'voltage', 'normal current density' or 'electric field')
 - `metric`: A string that specifies the performance metric to use for optimization.
 - `IDs`: A cell array of lists, where each list consist of IDs for the corresponding calibration data type.
 - `IDs_types`: A cell array of strings that contains the types of the data IDs (IDs types are given in the simulation files, such as 'Internal Points' , 'Mesh Points' , 'Element Points') .
-- `DOE_range1`: A 2x2 matrix that specifies the range of the DOE experiment for two variables.
+- `DOE_ranges`: The 2x2 matrix that specifies the range of the DOE experiment for the two varaibles cases for each year should be provided.
 - `root_folder`: A string that specifies the root folder for storing simulation and calibration data.
 - `simulation_seed_folder`: A string that specifies the folder that contains the initial simulation files, this should contains following 3 files incase of BEASY related experiments:
 -     .mat_cp (it holds the material related polarsation behaviour)